nleaf/nleaf.github.io/_casestudies/interactiveblue.md

     description: Staying up to date with the latest technology was very important to InteractiveBlue because the company was not happy with the bare metal servers it had at its last provider.
+  - align-left: true
+    icon: "/uploads/EXP_Solution.svg"
+    background: "/uploads/ph_hurricane.jpg"
+    headline: The Solution
+    description: By hosting with an enterprise cloud provider, InteractiveBlue benefits from constantly improving performance by utilizing Intel's latest technology through Expedient rather than implementing the hardware on its own.
 - template: newsletter
   block: newsletter
   heading: The best of Expedient delivered to your inbox.